NicolasKheirallah/NextJs-M365-Blog/data/blog/Why-I-Choose-Education-Over-Technology-for-M365-Governance.md

    - **Viva Engage:** For company-wide communications, community building, and informal discussions.
    - **SharePoint:** For document management, intranet sites, and long-term content storage.

 2. **Assessment:** After the course, users answered key questions to ensure they grasped the governance principles and the appropriate use cases for each platform.
-Only then could they proceed to create new Teams or groups.
+Only then could they proceed to be able to new Teams or groups.

 3. **Templates for Success:** We provided a variety of templates tailored to different departmental needs.
-These templates offered predefined structures for various use cases, making it easier for users to set up their Teams, Viva Engage spaces, and SharePoint sites correctly from the start.
+These templates offered predefined structures for various use cases, making it easier for users to set up their Teams and SharePoint sites correctly from the start.

 4. **Classification Guidelines:** We introduced a clear classification system for Teams, Viva Engage, and SharePoint uses.
 This helped users understand the appropriate use cases for each type of resource, ensuring consistency and compliance across the organization.